macocu/GINCO-Genre-Annotation-Guidelines/index.md

 * generated text ([examples](_pages/generated_text_examples.md))
 * foreign language
 * lists (no full sentences) ([examples](_pages/non-textual_examples.md))
-* HTML Source Code/Markdown ([examples](_pages/markdown_examples.md))

 ## Steps

 1. Read the examples from the domain:
 	* The top 20 domains should be thoroughly checked:
-		*skim through all of the concordances in the Sketch Engine (column C), looking for machine translation, generated text, foreign language, lists (no full sentences), HTML source code or markdown (unusual elements in the running text)
+		* skim through all of the concordances in the Sketch Engine (link in the column C), looking for machine translation, generated text, foreign language, lists (no full sentences), HTML source code or markdown (unusual elements in the running text)

 	* For the remaining first 350 domains skimming through the first 15 concordances is enough, checking for the same as above